-The "bunching" signature associated with incoherent light has a characteristic timescale inversely related to the spectral width of the light, according to the Wiener-Khintchine theorem [13, 14].
-(Maybe that needs also an optics reference?
-Is WK as a mathematical argument enough?)related through a Fourier transform [13-15].
+The "bunching" signature associated with incoherent light has a characteristic timescale inversely related to the spectral width of the light, according to the Wiener-Khintchine theorem related through a Fourier transform [13-15].
 In a practical measurement, the amplitude of the "bunching" signature scales with the ratio of characteristic timescale of the light to the timing response of the detectors [16].
 Thus, when the spectral width of the incoherent light is broad, to the extent that the characteristic timescale of the "bunching" signature is smaller than the detector timing uncertainty, incoherent light may exhibit $g^{(2)} \approx 1$, like coherent light.